plotly/graphing-library-docs/_posts/python-v3/ipython-notebooks/README.md

 ##### In the terminal in `documentation`
 9. Make a PR

   - Ready for your changes to be reviewed?
-Make a pull request against the `source-design-merge` branch!
+Make a pull request against the `master` branch!
   Create a feature branch and use `git status` to list changed files.
   ```
   git checkout -b your_feature_branch